eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 ![Forwarding messages](plantuml/seq_forward_via_grpc.svg)

-#### gRPC Server forwards From Server messages to every gRPC Client in a single call
+#### gRPC Server forwards FromServer messages to every gRPC Client in a single call
 `swdd~grpc-server-forwards-from-server-messages-to-grpc-client~1`

 Status: approved

-When receiving From Server messages from the Ankaios Agent, for all Agents that are recipients of messages, the gRPC Server shall forward all messages to a particular gRPC Client in a single call.
+When receiving FromServer messages from the Ankaios Agent, for all Agents that are recipients of messages, the gRPC Server shall forward all messages to a particular gRPC Client in a single call.

 Tags:
 - gRPC_Server